suesitran/todo_app/README.md

 In order to create this design, we'll use CustomScrollView.
 CustomScrollView is a ScrollView widget which allows custom scroll effects by using sliver widgets.

 The 'Date and summary' part will be inside a 'SliverToBoxAdapter' widget.
 The 2 lists 'Incomplete tasks', and 'Completed tasks' will be 2 SliverList widgets.

+This step also include writing Widget Test for the new UI we created.